Housing Affordability at Its Lowest Ever A lack of affordable…

 “At a time when a deep recession and broad unemployment may be on the horizon thanks to shutdowns aiming at slowing the spread of COVID-19, Chicago could be more vulnerable to a new wave of foreclosures than other major cities, because of homeowners’ slim equity stake in their homes.” from Chicagobusiness.com report.

 There are a lot of dire economic reports, but if the shutdown only last for 6 more weeks, with aid money, it may be okay.
 Illinois is a laggard, trying desperately to catch up with the rest of the country.
-As more business comes back from China, the prognosis is better for the state.
-However, the state has lost a lot in the last 10 years and keeps bleeding talent and investment.
+The state has lost a lot in the last 10 years and keeps bleeding talent and investment.

 Off to a Better Start in 2020

-2020’s good start for the housing market was an important signal, as Illinois housing markets have been the 2nd lowest in the nation for the past 10 years.
+2020’s good start for the housing market was an important signal, as Illinois housing markets have been the 2nd lowest of all US state housing markets for the past 10 years.
 Globalism has not been good to Chicago among other midwestern or heartland cities.
 The recent improvement in the real estate market here shows that Illinois economy might be on the mend.

 The states woes stem from its lagging economy, high taxes, huge pension debt, perhaps its politics, and the migration of workers to other more prosperous states.
 That drain of skilled workers has hurt the state badly.
 However, all states in this circumstance can turn it around, and Illinois looked to be doing that.
 More is needed.